-For the Java and Oracle WebLogic Server tools to work, you should have the weblogic.jar file in the MW_HOME/wlserver_10.3/server/lib or MW HOME\wlserver_10.3\server\lib directory.
+For the Java and Oracle WebLogic Server tools to work, you should have the weblogic.jar file in the MW_HOME/wlserver_10.3/server/lib or MW HOME\wlserver 10.3\server\lib directory.

-Run the keytool utility, on a single command line, to generate an Oracle IRM key store:
+2. Run the keytool utility, on a single command line, to generate a Oracle IRM key store: